Fitzgerald Park Neighborhood

 If the idea of a park can create so much economic activity, what is possible with an actual park?
 Will we be the next Lowertown?

 Our 18 city blocks between 94 and 7th Street, Jackson Street and Saint Joseph's Lane include a hospital, grocery store, fire station, gas station, bank, and four churches.
 We have daycare to senior living, penthouse suites to homeless shelters, affordable to luxury rentals, plus nearly 1500 individually-owned middle class condominium units for a largely owner-occupied neighborhood.
 We are home to Minnesota Pubic Radio, History Theater, Fitzgerald Theater, and six buildings on the National Register of Historic Places.
 We are a complete, fully walkable small town, perfectly placed between St. Paul's business core and the Minnesota State Capitol.
+Our one fatal flaw - no park and no backyards.

-Our momentum to become the next 'best place to live in St. Paul' seemed inevitable when the police were funded 18 million dollars to build a new training facility.
+Our momentum to become the next 'best place to live in St. Paul' however seemed inevitable when the police were funded 18 million dollars to build a new training facility.
 The stated reason for moving was a plan "to remove the building and develop the site into a park."
 (Log.
 No. CF-6603207)

 A full city block park for the north side of downtown has been a city goal for over 20 years.
 The first piece of the park became a reality in 2009 when the Pedro family donated two buildings, their former luggage factory and store, that bordered the city-owned Police Annex Building.
 This video captures how momentous and how hopeful city leaders were to begin building the park.